themuffinator/muffmode/README.md

  * Save and load .ent files to override entire map entity string, located in baseq2/maps/[mapname].ent:
 	* **g_entity_override_save**: when set to 1, will save entity override file upon map load (should one not already be loaded) (default: 0)
 	* **g_entity_override_load**: when set to 1, will load entity override file upon map load (default: 1)
-	* **New entity keys**: "gametype" and "not_gametype": set conditional list of gametypes to respectively spawn or not spawn the entity in.
+ * New entity keys**: "gametype" and "not_gametype": set conditional list of gametypes to respectively spawn or not spawn the entity in.
 The list can be comma or space separated.
 The following values correspond to a particular gametype:
 	campaign: Campaigns
 	ffa: Deathmatch
 	tournament: Duel
 	team: Team Deathmatch
 	ctf: Capture the Flag
 	ca: Clan Arena
 	ft: Freeze Tag
 		Example: "gametype" "ffa tournament" - this will spawn the entity only in deathmatches and duels.
-	* **New entity keys**: "**notteam**" and "**notfree**": removes an entity from team gametypes or non-team gametypes respectively.
+ * New entity keys**: "**notteam**" and "**notfree**": removes an entity from team gametypes or non-team gametypes respectively.
 	Example: "**notteam**" "1" - the entity will not spawn in team gametypes such as TDM, CTF, FreezeTag and Clan Arena.
+ * misc_teleporter: **"mins"/"maxs" "x y z"** entity keys to override teleport trigger size, removes teleporter pad if either keys are set
 * Hacky Map Fixes:
 	* bunk1: button for lift to ware2 now has a wait of -1 (never returns), stops co-op players from pushing the button again and toggling the lift!